Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Numerical Results

 Fig. \ref{fig.7} demonstrates the effect of the cell radius on the performance of all schemes.
 As the cell radius is increased from $80$m to $130$m, a monotonic decrease in the achievable sum-rate is observed for all evaluated schemes.
 Given the same system parameters, the two strategies exhibit a considerably enhanced sum-rate performance at N = 25 relative to N = 16.

 The trend of sum-rate performance w.r.t. the number of cells $G$ is illustrated in Fig. \ref{fig.8}.
-It can be observed that as the number of cells increases, the sum-rate performance improves for both the ``TRTC" and ``Baseline" scenarios.
-Furthermore, the novel TRTC consistently outperforms conventional transceivers.
-Under the same system settings, the sum-rate performance of all schemes is significantly higher at N = 25 compared to N = 16, and the performance gap between these cases widens as the number of cells increases.
+It can be observed that as the number of cells increases, the sum-rate performance improves for both the ``TRIS" and ``Baseline" scenarios.
+Furthermore, the novel TRIS transceiver consistently outperforms conventional transceivers.
+Under the same system settings, the sum-rate performance of all schemes is significantly higher at N = 25 compared to N = 16, and the performance gap between these cases widens as the number of cells increases. { When $G = 2$, the sum-rate of the ``TRIS'' and ``Baseline'' schemes in the $N = 25$ scenario are up to 148\% and 149\% of their respective sum-rates in the $N = 16$ scenario. }

-Fig. \ref{fig.9} examines the effect of the path loss exponent of the TRTC-user channel on the sum-rate.
+Fig. \ref{fig.9} examines the effect of the path loss exponent of the TRIS transceiver-user channel on the sum-rate.
 When the path loss exponent grows from $3.0$ to $4.0$, the sum-rate attained by all considered schemes declines monotonically and consistently.
-Furthermore, it is observed that the rate performance gap between the ``TRTC" and ``Baseline" scenarios progressively lessens as the path loss exponent increases.
-Furthermore, the sum-rate performance of all schemes is significantly improved when the number of TRTC elements is increased from $16$ to $25$.
+Furthermore, it is observed that the rate performance gap between the ``TRIS" and ``Baseline" scenarios progressively lessens as the path loss exponent increases.
+Furthermore, the sum-rate performance of all schemes is significantly improved when the number of TRIS transceiver elements is increased from $16$ to $25$.
 However, it is also noteworthy that the sum rate gap between ``N = 16'' and ``N = 25'' cases also decreases as the path loss exponent increases.

-Fig. \ref{fig.10} depicts the effect of the number of TRTC elements.
-It is evident that increasing the number of elements enhances the beamforming gain for all schemes, which is due to the fact that more TRTC elements provide higher diversity gain.
+Fig. \ref{fig.10} depicts the effect of the number of TRIS transceiver elements.
+It is evident that increasing the number of elements enhances the beamforming gain for all schemes, which is due to the fact that more TRIS transceiver elements provide higher diversity gain.
 Moreover, the rate of increase in sum-rate w.r.t. $N$ is significantly lower for $K=2$ compared to $K=4$.
-Besides, it is observed that the rate performance gap between the ``TRTC" and ``Baseline" scenarios gradually increases as the number of TRTC elements increases.
+Besides, it is observed that the rate performance gap between the ``TRIS" and ``Baseline" scenarios gradually increases as the number of TRIS transceiver elements increases.